What is Cloud Hosting and how does it work?

 If you have ever looked into hosting a website or app you will no-doubt have come across the term cloud hosting.
 Despite the popularity of the term you may not be familiar with exactly what is different about hosting your website on a cloud-server.

-Traditionally a website would have been hosted on a server in a datacentre.
-Whether it was a server that was shared between numerous accounts, or a single machine dedicated to nothing but hosting your site the overall principle is the same.
+Traditionally a website would have been hosted on a single server in a single datacentre.
+Whether it was a server that was hosting numerous accounts, or an individual machine dedicated to nothing but hosting your site alone the overall principle is the same.
 Cloud hosting however is a little different.

 Instead of having all of your data on a single machine, cloud hosting spreads the data across a number of different machines, different servers in different places that are all connected together.
 You manage your data through a “virtual machine” that accesses all the different servers across the “cloud”.
 The hosting server only exists in a virtual environment – hence the name “cloud”.

 The fact that cloud hosting utilises the computing power of any number of machines means that not only do you have vastly more potential than traditional hosting, but it also allows you to access the services that those machines may offer.
 And this is where things start to get interesting.

 But before we jump ahead, let’s take a moment to look at the basics.

 When your hosting account was using a single server, you had the choice of either sharing the machine you used with other accounts – a shared server, or running an individual machine specifically for your site – dedicated server.

 With cloud hosting you have a similar choice to make.

 You can either have a public cloud – the equivalent of a shared server – where the collection of networked machines hold the data for several sites.
 The hardware is shared between a number of other virtualised accounts, and so the cost of the resource is shared.
 Unlike traditional shared hosting however the virtual server’s resources are ring fenced.
 You do not share disk space, processing power, or anything else with any other account.
 You simply share the racks in the data centres.